rollkit/centralized-sequencer/README.md

 centralized-sequencer is an implementation of the [Generic Sequencer interface](https://github.com/rollkit/go-sequencing) for modular blockchains.
-It runs a gRPC service, which can be used by rollup clients to sequence transactions to Celestia da.
+It runs a gRPC service, which can be used by rollup clients to sequence transactions to DA layer.

 <!-- markdownlint-disable MD013 -->
 [![build-and-test](https://github.com/rollkit/centralized-sequencer/actions/workflows/ci_release.yml/badge.svg)](https://github.com/rollkit/centralized-sequencer/actions/workflows/ci_release.yml)